ValveSoftware/wine/README.md

 LICENSE for the details.

-## QUICK START
+## QUICK START (Wine)

-From the top-level directory of the Wine source (which contains this file),
+From the top-level directory of the Goliath/Wine source (which contains this file),
 run:

 ```